Hu Yuting

-Hu Yuting (胡玉亭 (Hú Yùtíng); born July 1964) is a Chinese executive and politician, currently serving as party secretary of Dalian and deputy party secretary of Liaoning.
+Hu Yuting (胡玉亭 (Hú Yùtíng); born July 1964) is a Chinese executive and politician, currently serving as the governor of Jilin.
+He was the former party secretary of Dalian and deputy party secretary of Liaoning from 2021 to 2023.

 He was a representative of the 19th National Congress of the Chinese Communist Party.
 He is a representative of the 20th National Congress of the Chinese Communist Party and a member of the 20th Central Committee of the Chinese Communist Party.
 He is a delegate to the 13th National People's Congress.